HenrikBengtsson/jottr.org-blogdown/content/post/2019-01-11-parallelize-a-for-loop.md

 ```
 By making these, apparently, small adjustments, we lower the risk for missing some critical side effects that may be used in some for-loops.
 If those exists and we miss to adjust for them, then the for-loop is likely to give the wrong results.

 If this syntax is unfamiliar to you, run it first to convince yourself that it works.
 How does it work?
-The code inside `local()` will be evaluated in a local environment and it is only its last value (here `tmp`) that will returned.
+The code inside `local()` will be evaluated in a local environment and it is only its last value (here `tmp`) that will be returned.
 It is also neat that `x`, `tmp`, and any other created variables, will _not_ clutter up the global environment.
 Instead, they will vanish after each iteration just like local variables used inside functions.
 Retry the above after `rm(x, tmp)` to see that this is really the case.

 Now we're in a really good position to turn the for-loop into an lapply call.
 To share my train of thought, I'll start by showing how to do it in a way that best resembles the latter for-loop;
 ```r